Plus, in a world where you can build an app in minutes, you really have no excuse not to create one.

 Here’s a list of cross platform supporting hybrid mobile app development tools to choose from:

-BuildFire is one of few high performance do-it-yourself mobile app builders that supports Android and iOS phones as well as tablets.
-BuildFire can shorten the time to launch by months or even years with pre-built functionality in the form of:
+Buildfire is one of few high performance do-it-yourself mobile app builders that supports Android and iOS phones as well as tablets.
+Buildfire can shorten the time to launch by months or even years with pre-built functionality in the form of:

 Mobile angular UI is a free hybrid mobile app development tool which allows you to build HTML5 Mobile Apps with Bootstrap and Angular JS.
 It’s very similar to Sencha Touch and jQuery Mobile.